department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/gulf-war-illness.md

 ### Can I get disability benefits from VA?

-You may be able to get disability benefits if you served in the Southwest Asia theater of military operations during the Gulf War period, you were discharged under conditions other than dishonorable, and the information listed below is true for you.
+You may be able to get disability benefits if you served in the Southwest Asia theater of military operations during the Gulf War period and you were discharged under conditions other than dishonorable.
+The below descriptions of your illness or condition and one of the diagnoses listed here must also be true for you.

 **All of these descriptions must be true for your chronic illness or other condition.
 It:**
 -	Started while you were on active duty or before December 31, 2016, **and**